French Wine Regions

 Guide to French Wine Regions

-Those medieval monks came up with the idea that changed the direction of winemaking forever: The vineyard location will affect the quality of the wine.
+Those medieval monks came up with an idea that changed the direction of winemaking forever: The vineyard location affects the quality of the wine.
 The French have a term for this: terroir.
 Over the centuries, this concept has been codified into wine regions and specific grapes that can be grown there.

 Champagne

 Not all sparkling wines are Champagne, not even in France.
 Wine must come from a specific location about 100 miles from Paris to be considered Champagne.
-The name of this special place?
-Champagne: our first entry in this major French wine regions list!
+What is the name of this special place?
+Champagne: our first entry in this major French wine region list!

 Champagne